omareldakhly/AI-Social-Media-Automation-Machine-V1/README.md

 ## Author

-Built by Omar Mohamed as part of an AI Automation portfolio focused on Make.com, OpenAI, no-code automation, and content automation systems.
+Built by Omar eldakhly as part of an AI Automation portfolio focused on Make.com, OpenAI, no-code automation, and content automation systems.